 My research produces tools and insights that enable users to make more informed decisions, thereby enhancing the efficiency of system outcomes.
 By adopting an interdisciplinary mixed-method approach, I utilize ML/AI models to dissect and understand large, complex systems.
 This process entails designing intuitive uncertainty visualizations and conducting extensive, large-scale online experiments.

 Before starting my doctoral study at Northwestern, I received a B.A. in Economics and a B.A. in Statistics from UC Berkeley and later an M.A. in Computational Social Science from UChicago.
-You can find my CV here.
+You can find my academic CV and one-page résumé here.